hernantz/blog/content/pages/whoami.md

 meeting new people (that ask that kind of questions), because I simply don't have an easy answer.

-So far I can tell three things about me, that might help you understand where I'm heading to.
+So far I can tell three things about me, that might help you understand why.

 I'm a generalist, which sounds great until you realize it is actually a burden.
 One might think that a generalist can contribute everywhere, but in reality you